cysouw/diathesis/text/c03_prepositions.md

 - Ich halte das Schwert.
 Ich halte dich für einen Scharlatan.
 - Sie erklärte die Lösung.
 Sie erklärte den Kandidaten zum Geschäftsführer.

-### --- [ Ø > PBJ ] Manner --- {.unnumbered}

-### [ N– | NL ] Manner of movement {#sec:prepositions-manner-of-movement}

-Some movement verbs allow for the following two kinds of constructions.
-First a regular intransitive construction expressing the movement \Next[a] and, second, a construction with a local prepositional phrase in which the movement verb expresses the manner of movement \Next[b].
-Syntactically, there is a crucial difference between these two constructions in that the Perfekt auxiliary changes between *haben* \Next[a] and *sein* \Next[b].
-In the Perfekt construction with *sein* the local prepositional phrase cannot be left out \Next[c].

-\ex.
- \a.
-Ich habe (in dem Garten) getanzt.
- \b.
-Ich bin durch den Garten getanzt.
- \c. \* ich bin getanzt.

-**Attested Verbs**

-- *irren, klettern, kriechen, schwanken, stampfen, tanzen, wackeln*

-**Examples**

-- Ich habe gestampft.
-Ich bin durch den Garten gestampft/geschwankt/getanzt
-- Der Pinguin hat mit dem Kopf gewackelt.
-Der Pinguin ist durch meine Beine gewackelt.
-- Ich habe gestern geklettert.
-Ich bin gestern auf den Berg geklettert.

-### [ –\hspace{1pt}– | NL ] Weather-like manner of movement {#sec:prepositions-weather-manner-movement}

-Many weather verbs like *wehen* 'to blow' \Next allow for a nominative subject that is moving in a weather-like manner, often induced by a weather phenomenon.
-In such constructions are location seems obligatory.

-\ex.
- \a.
-Es weht.
- \b.
-Die Blätter wehen durch die Luft.

-There appears to be a slight semantic difference between examples in which the nominative subject is a patient-like argument of the weather phenomenon, like in \Last, and example in which an action is performed in a way reminiscent of the weather phenomenon, like in \Next.

-\ex.
- \a.
-Es stürmt.
- \b.
-Sie stürmten in den Saal.

-**Attested Verbs**

-- *blitzen, donnern, hageln, regnen, stürmen, wehen*

-**Examples**

-- Die Bomben hagelten auf die Stadt.
-- Seine Zähne blitzten in der Sonne.
-- Die Motoren donnerten durch die Stadt.

 ### --- [ Ø > OBJ > PBJ ] Resultative --- {.unnumbered}

 ### [ NA– | NLA ] Action result {#sec:prepositions-action-result}